 ATFC was founded as a registered charity in 2016.
 This followed several successful years of offering Art Therapy in primary schools by our founder Tim Anders.
-Tim continues to serve as Director of the charity in a voluntary capacity.

 In future, we will look to continue to expand our provision in London primary schools, but also further our offering where possible to schools outside London.
 Every year demand for our services grows, and we will always strive to provide therapy to every child in need, to support them through the challenges they face.